Interactive Brokers Review

 Interactive Brokers is currently licensed and/or authorised by the following regulatory bodies:

-- Tier-1 Regulators - Investment Industry Regulatory Organization of Canada (IIROC), Securities Futures Commission (SFC), Japanese Financial Services Authority (JFSA), Financial Conduct Authority (FCA), Monetary Authority of Singapore (MAS), Central Bank of Ireland (CBI) - Ireland, and the Commodity Futures Trading Commission (CFTC)
+- Tier-1 Regulators - Investment Industry Regulatory Organization of Canada (IIROC), Securities Futures Commission (SFC), Japanese Financial Services Authority (JFSA), Financial Conduct Authority (FCA), Monetary Authority of Singapore (MAS), Central Bank of Ireland (CBI), Swiss Financial Market Supervisory Authority (FINMA), Commodity Futures Trading Commission (CFTC), and in the European Union via MiFID

 - Tier-2 Regulators - Securities and Exchange Board of India